- 01 Jul 2022

 When writing AWS Security policies, make them as restrictive as possible.
 It is a best practice to enable specific actions needed by the application rather than allowing all actions.

-These permissions are required in order for Graylog to successfully make use of the S3 bucket:
+These permissions are required for Graylog to successfully make use of the S3 bucket:

 Activate Backend

-This will bring you back to the Edit archive backend configuration page.
+This routes you back to the Edit archive backend configuration page.

-- Click on the Configuration tab located in the top right hand corner.
+1. Click on the Configuration tab located in the top right-hand corner.

-- This will return you to the Archives screen.
+5. This will route you to the Archives screen.

 Max Segment Size

-When archiving an index, the archive job writes the data into segments.
-The Max Segment Size setting sets the size limit for each of these data segments.
+When you archive an index, the archive job writes the data into segments.
+The Max Segment Size setting sets the size limit for each of these data segments to control the size of the segment files and process them with tools with a file-size limit.

-Once the size limit is reached, a new segment file will be started.
+Once the size limit is reached, a new segment file is started.

 Example: